gmavrom/gmavrom.github.io/_posts/2015-05-01-this-website.md

 ---
 layout: post
-title: "Why I built this website"
+title: "Why & How I built this website"
 ---

+## What is the need for an academic website?

 Ever since I started looking at academia a bit more seriously as a career path for myself, I wanted to try and build an online presence of my own.